Naples Travel Guide: Top Things To See, Costs, Tips, and How to Plan

 Castel Nuovo (Maschio Angioino)

 This fortress marks the port area near Piazza Municipio.
 Its round towers and triumphal arch tell the story of Angevins and Aragonese rule.
 Inside, the Hall of the Barons and small museum areas show art and history.
-It is easy to fit into a central day of sightseeing, with Piazza del Plebiscito and Galleria Umberto I. Check opening hours and allow 60–90 minutes.
-The square outside is good for photos of the castle and passing trams.
-If you enjoy castles, pairing Castel Nuovo with Castel dell’Ovo gives two eras and two views in a short radius.
+It is easy to fit into a central day of sightseeing, with Piazza del Plebiscito and Galleria Umberto I.

 Piazza del Plebiscito, Royal Palace & Basilica

 Piazza del Plebiscito is the grand open square of Naples.
-On one side sits the Royal Palace with furnished rooms and the historic theater; on the other, the Basilica of San Francesco di Paola with a wide portico and dome.
+On one side sits the Royal Palace with furnished rooms and the historic theatre; on the other, the Basilica of San Francesco di Paola with a wide portico and dome.
 The nearby Galleria Umberto I, with its glass roof and mosaic floor, adds 19th‑century charm and a place to rest with coffee.
-Walk the square, tour the palace rooms, then cross to the basilica for a quiet pause.
-This cluster makes a compact route with clear signs and easy access.
-If time is short, you still get a strong sense of Naples’ royal past in under two hours.

 Teatro di San Carlo (Opera House)

-Opened in 1737, San Carlo is one of Europe’s oldest working opera houses.
-Its horseshoe auditorium, red and gold boxes, and stage machinery are impressive even without a performance.
-Guided tours explain the building and famous premieres.
 If you can, book a ticket for opera, ballet, or a concert; prices vary, and upper tiers can be affordable.
 Dress code is smart casual unless noted.
 The theatre sits by Piazza del Plebiscito, so it fits neatly into a central walking day.
 Check schedules ahead, as tours pause during rehearsals.

 Capodimonte Museum & Park

 Set in a former royal palace on a hill, Capodimonte holds major works by Caravaggio, Titian, Raphael, and more.
 The collection ranges from Renaissance to contemporary, with space to see pieces without crowds.
 The surrounding park is large and green, with views over Naples, making it a restful end to a busy day.
-Reach it by bus or taxi from the centre.
-Plan two to three hours inside and time for a park walk.
-If you enjoy art, pair Capodimonte with the Archaeological Museum on another day for a full picture of Naples’ culture.

 Other places to visit outside Naples (Day trips)

 • Capri: Short ferry from Molo Beverello.
 Walk Capri town, ride up to Anacapri, see Villa San Michele, and take a boat tour around the island when seas are calm.
+For a stress‑free day, look for Capri small‑group boat trips and island tours on Klook.

 • Amalfi Coast (Positano/Amalfi/Ravello): Buses and boats link towns.
 Focus on one or two in a day.
 Expect crowds in summer; shoulder seasons are calmer.
+Consider a day tour or boat trip from Naples or Sorrento to avoid parking and bus queues – you’ll find a range of operators on GetYourGuide.

 • Royal Palace of Caserta: A vast palace with gardens and fountains, often called the “Versailles of Italy.”
 Easy train trip from Napoli Centrale.
+When planning your wider Italy route and train times, it can be handy to double‑check schedules with a metasearch tool such as KAYAK.

 Where to stay: in or outside the centre